codurance/site/src/_posts/2019-12-30-backstopjs-tutorial.md

 RUN apt-get update && apt-get install -y fonts-font-awesome
 ```

 This is a very basic Dockerfile that extends the official BackstopJS image (remember to include the version!) and uses `apt-get` to install the requisite fonts.
+This way the browser emulator won't need to download the fonts as they're already installed.
 You should be able to find the package name of any font you need by searching [Debian's package registry](https://www.debian.org/distrib/packages).
 Then you just need to change your docker-compose entry to build your BackstopJS directory, like so:

 ```(docker-compose)
   visual_regression_tests: